Jody’s Blog . . . a life after chronic fatigue syndrome

 We spent an hour with my mother today.
 Not a very long visit, and not what we used to do in the days before we were ill.
 We used to spend the whole afternoon, pushing into dinner hour.

-But about an hour is about what Jesse can handle before he starts to deteriorate, and about an hour is about the limit unless we want him to have to spend the rest of the day flattened in bed afterward.
+But about an hour is about what Jesse can handle before he starts to deteriorate, and that’s about the limit unless we want him to have to spend the rest of the day flattened in bed afterward.

 Which of course, we don’t want.
 So, an hour it is.